 This 0.25 activity course provides preparation and pre-trip orientation for students selected to participate in the PacRim Program.
 This course is the first part of a two-course sequence required for PacRim students: in the Spring semester of the year prior to studying and traveling in Asia, PacRim students will also enroll in ASIA 402, a full unit course aimed at providing a shared academic foundation for course-work on PacRim.
 Asia 401 will begin to prepare students to participate in PacRim by ensuring that sufficient time and attention are devoted to important logistical, academic, and inter-personal issues.

 The purpose of this course is to prepare students for the year of study and travel in Asia.
 The focus of this course is primarily on academic preparation for the study-travel year in Asia, but will also include some practical matters.
-Because PacRim welcomes and encourages students from a variety of majors and with varying background on Asia, this course serves to ensure that all students on the trip have a shared foundation for course-work on PacRim, most especially preparing students for ASIA 495, the Independent Experiential Learning Project.
-This course is required for all students participating in the PacRim Program and serves as one of the two Asian Studies pre-requisite courses required of PacRim students.
+Because PacRim welcomes and encourages students from a variety of majors and with varying backgrounds on Asia, this course serves to ensure that all students on the trip have a shared foundation for course-work on PacRim, most especially preparing students for ASIA 495, the Independent Experiential Learning Project.
+This course is required for all students participating in the PacRim Program and serves as one of the two Asian Studies prerequisite courses required of PacRim students.